Weekapaug, New England, United States of America

 A glorious setting overlooking calm estuary waters and a white-sand beach just a stumble away

 A perfect place to unwind and curl up in a sofa over a good book

 Autumn is Rhode Island's most glorious season, though spring and summer are pleasant as well.
 These times bring in healthy-sized crowds due to favourable weather and special events.
 Weather usually remains warm throughout September, while cooler temperatures in October bring out the colourful foliage.
 Winter lasts too long for most people's tastes, stretching from December to April.
 During this period, visitors can expect temperatures below freezing and plenty of snow.

 The much-loved historic Weekapaug Inn on Rhode Island has been enhanced by a multi-million dollar facelift.
 If you're seeking classic New England laid-back charm, wonderful white sand beaches and fresh beachy interiors, Weekapaug Inn has it in spades.

-Rhode Island, New England is a favorite spot for family reunions and beach vacations for New Yorkers and Bostonians seeking low-key outdoorsy vacations with long days spent languishing on the beach - think Cornwall with better weather.
-Following its recent refurbishment the historic 31 room Weekapaug Inn has much to attract travelers from further afield looking for an intimate, laid-back, family-friendly, quintessential New England beach retreat.
+Rhode Island, New England is a favourite spot for family reunions and beach holidays for New Yorkers and Bostonians seeking low-key outdoorsy holidays with long days spent languishing on the beach - think Cornwall with better weather.
+Following its recent refurbishment the historic 31 room Weekapaug Inn has much to attract travellers from further afield looking for an intimate, laid-back, family-friendly, quintessential New England beach retreat.